DennisPeriquet/art-dashboard-server/README.md

 ## 3. Setup local database

+If what you are working on during development requires DB operations, you'll need to populate the database, otherwise, skip to the section that just creates the database.

 Start the local DB server using a specific version of MariaDB (10.6.14), as the latest version doesn't include MySQL.
 ```
 podman run --net art-dashboard-network --name mariadb -e MARIADB_ROOT_PASSWORD=secret -e MARIADB_DATABASE=doozer_build -d docker.io/library/mariadb:10.6.14